Research Grants

 • Track Record / Potential of the applicant

-Applicants must complete the online application form and submit to the SOMANZ secretariat:
+Applicants must complete the application form and submit electronically to the SOMANZ Secretariat via Email: admin@somanz.org

-The file should be saved as a PDF or MS Word and named with your Surname and First initial and then emailed to SOMANZ as per the contact details above.
+The grant application should be saved as a PDF or MSWord file and named using your surname and first initial and emailed to admin@somanz.org by the closing date.

 *The SOMANZ Council reserve the right not to offer a grant if a suitable application is not received.